crocsg/speakerkeyboard/README.md

 this project AIM to build vocal synthesis system on Raspberry PI for an interactive public transport map

-the speech synthesis use espeack-ng/mbrola we use [shapelesskeyboard as usb keyboard for user input](https://github.com/crocsg/shapeless_rp2040_40keys)
+the speech synthesis now use [piper TTS](https://github.com/OHF-Voice/piper1-gpl) we use [shapelesskeyboard as usb keyboard for user input](https://github.com/crocsg/shapeless_rp2040_40keys)

 # Prerequesite